LOGO AND SEAL

-Yes.
-The Caltech seal has not been redesigned or retired, but it is now reserved for formal communications such as diplomas, letters from the president, and commencement materials.
+The Caltech seal is reserved for formal communications such as diplomas, letters from the president, and commencement materials.
 For usage guidelines, please visit the Caltech Seal page.

 Yes.
 There is now a standard beaver logo available for campus use.
 Please visit the Athletics Marks page for usage guidelines.

 Wherever possible, we would prefer that you use the Caltech logo in place of the seal.
 This includes in such materials as brochures, newsletters, research posters, letterhead and other stationery, business cards, PowerPoint presentations, event flyers, and invitations.
 We encourage you to phase the logo into your materials in a way that makes sense for the budget, schedule, and communications needs of your department/division.